I have cookie tracking down this little soundbite blurb.

 He didn't do that at all.

-He said, Yeah, we decided that we're probably going to take this position.
+He said, yeah, we decided that we're probably going to take this position.

 It's a calculation.

-The pure calculation.
+It's a pure calculation.

 Here's Stephanopoulos.

-Diane Sawyer said.
+Diane Sawyer said, recycling.

-We heard that the president told Robin.
+We heard that the president told Robin, we heard what he said, we heard that, George.

 We heard history was made, George.